 To make your work experience better, follow the steps below for creating a passwordless ssh connection, using an RSA key pair.

 Info: There’re many ways for setting up an SSH connection; here’s a 1000 foot view of the process.

 First, create an RSA key pair on the host machine (if there isn’t any already) with the command:

-# @HOST ssh-keygen -t rsa # Note: For full passwordless, do not add a password in this step
+# @HOST ssh-keygen -t rsa # Note: If you want to have a fully passwordless setup just enter blank in this step

 Explaining the above command is beyond this tutorial.
 There’s plenty of